All Episodes

 So it's time for you to start getting the quality of sleep that you've been wanting and we need.

-Just go to MyPillow.com or call 800-919-6090, promo code Hannity.
+Just go to mypillow.com or call 800-919-6090.

 Promo code Hannity.

-Um the Senate is releasing our belt today, and from what we heard it might be drastically different from what you guys have put out over here, either a phase in or phase out of the corporate tax rate, not full repeal of the state tax.
+The Senate is releasing their bill today and probably heard it might be drastically different from what you guys have put out over here.

 They will fully repeal SAL, even though you talked about the importance of that compromise.

-Um is that going to be problematic for resolving?
+Is that going to be problematic for resolving?

 Are you guys seriously going to conference?

-Uh we are going to conference, and that's the point I've been making is we're going to conference.
+I think, put the political hack aside, we are going to conference, and that's the point I've been making is we're going to conference.

-Uh that wasn't a joke.
+That wasn't a joke.

-That was I don't the person I don't even know who which which hack did that.
+That was, I don't, the person, I don't even know who, which, which hack did that.

-Uh but you know, if you're there, it's we're going to conference.
+But, you know, if you're there, it's we're going to conference.

 Why are we going to conference?

-Because we're doing this the right way, we're doing this regular order.
+Because we're doing this the right way.

-And yes, the Senate bill is going to be different than the House bill, because you know what?
+And yes, the Senate bill is going to be different than the House bill because you know what?

 That's the legislative process.

-But the House will pass its bill, the Senate will pass its bill, and then we will get together and reconcile the differences, which is the legislative process, and that's how this process will continue.
+And then we will get together and reconcile the differences, which is the legislative process.

-Why you've chosen to do those sunsets?
+Can you talk about why you've chosen to do those sunsets?

-It's a good question.
+Bonnie, it's a good question.

-Uh you see both.
+You see both.

-But in our bill, um the primary provisions, the big provisions like the rates and the child tax credit, those things are made permanent.
+But in our bill, the primary provisions, the big provisions like the rates and the child tax credit, those things are made permanent.

 Why?